arunrathi9/Data-Engineer-learning/Cloud/AWS/README.md

     - **AWS Artifact** is a service that provides on-demand access to AWS security and compliance reports and select online agreements.
 AWS Artifact consists of two main sections:
       - AWS Artifact Agreements
       - AWS Artifact Reports.
+    - **Customer Compliance Center** contains resources to help you learn more about AWS compliance.

+  - Distributed Denial-of-service (DDoS) attacks
+    - DoS attack is a deliberate attempt to make a website or application unavailable to users.
+    - Two ways to reduce the effect of attacks:
+      - Security Groups (UDP Flood attack - EC2 gets overwhelmed large data which can not be processed with current RAM and Memory)
+      - Elastic Load Balancer (Slowloris attack - very slow/long request which take hours and even more to get the complete request to EC2)
+    - **AWS Shield** is a service that protects applications against DDoS attacks.
+AWS Shield provides two levels of protection: Standard and Advanced.

+  - **AWS Key Management Service (AWS KMS)** enables you to perform encryption operations through the use of cryptographic keys.
+A cryptographic key is a random string of digits used for locking (encrypting) and unlocking (decrypting) data.
+  - **AWS WAF** is a web application firewall that lets you monitor network requests that come into your web applications.
+  - **Amazon Inspector** helps to improve the security and compliance of applications by running automated security assessments
+  - **Amazon GuardDuty** is a service that provides intelligent threat detection for your AWS infrastructure and resources.
+It identifies threats by continuously monitoring the network activity and account behavior within your AWS environment.

+### Module 7: Monitoring and Analytics

+  - **Amazon CloudWatch**
+    - a web service that enables you to monitor and manage various metrics and configure alarm actions based on data from those metrics.
+    - With CloudWatch, you can create alarms that automatically perform actions if the value of your metric has gone above or below a predefined threshold.

+  - **AWS CloudTrail**
+    - Comprehensive API Monitoring tool
+    - records API calls for your account.
+The recorded information includes the identity of the API caller, the time of the API call, the source IP address of the API caller, and more.
+    - Within CloudTrail, you can also enable **CloudTrail Insights**.
+This optional feature allows CloudTrail to automatically detect unusual API activities in your AWS account.
+    - you can perform Filter logs to assist with operational analysis and troubleshooting.

+  - **AWS Trusted Advisor**
+    - a web service that inspects your AWS environment and provides real-time recommendations in accordance with AWS best practices.
+    - best practice recommendations across five categories: cost optimization, performance, security, fault tolerance, and service limits.

+### Module 8: Pricing and Support

+  - AWS Free Tier
+    - AWS Free Tier enables you to begin using certain services without having to worry about incurring costs for the specified period.
+Three types of offers are available:
+      - Always Free: These offers do not expire and are available to all AWS customers.
+        - AWS Lambda - 1 million free requests and up to 3.2 million seconds of compute time/month.
+        - Amazon DynamoDB - 25 GB of free storage/month.
+      - 12 Months Free
+      - Trials
+  - **AWS Pricing Calculator** lets you explore AWS services and create an estimate for the cost of your use cases on AWS.
+  - **AWS Budgets** you can create budgets to plan your service usage, service costs, and instance reservations.
+  - **AWS Cost Explorer** is a tool that enables you to visualize, understand, and manage your AWS costs and usage over time.
+  - **AWS Marketplace** is a digital catalog that includes thousands of software listings from independent software vendors

+### Module 9: Migration and Innovation

+  - **AWS Cloud Adoption Framework (AWS CAF)**
+  -